-When Max and I were staying a few nights in Valletta at Casa Zoe apartment… we noticed that there were plenty of places to eat.
+When Paul and I were staying a few nights in Valletta at Casa Zoe apartment… we noticed that there were plenty of places to eat.
 Plus, there were a variety of cuisines on offer too.

 Yet, on advice from some friends, they suggested that if we liked tasting menus… then a place to try was Legligin Valletta.
 But, one thing that made it unique compared to other restaurants we’d been to, was that there was no menu.

 Thus, each dish was in the hands of the cooks at Legligin!
 Now, to us that was a little concerning in case we got a dish that would make us want to vomit.
 Yet, thankfully we like most ingredients and foods.